cloudmesh-community/fa19-516-165/project/report.md

 The purpose of this project is to implement Cloudmesh service in RStudio/R. As a popular programming language, R/RStudio (IDE) are well-known in data science community.
 One major limitation of R is that it stores its data to local memory.
 As such, there is a need to integrate the cloud services into RStudio.
+The purpose of this project is to build a R package to use Cloudmesh-cms function in R and RStudio.

 ## Introduction

-The purpose of this project is to implement related features to simplify compute interface of Cloudmesh in RStuido.
-The project implementation focuses on CMS command.
+The purpose of this project is to implement related features to simplify compute interface of Cloudmesh in RStuido and to build a R package to use Cloudmesh-cms function in R and RStudio. .

 Cloudmesh is an easy way to manage different cloud services including Openstack, Azure, AWS, and Google Cloud Platform (under developing).
 Cloudmesh is able to start virtual machine in command line as well as a command shell.
 Using